 As financial services integrate with ecommerce technologies, criminals find new ways to exploit online payment infrastructures and disguise their illegal funds.
 An emerging trend amongst online criminals, transaction laundering represents a digital evolution of traditional money laundering that has, until recently, been overlooked by regulators and financial service businesses alike.

 With its global proceeds reaching around $500 billion in 2018, regulators around the world are taking a stronger stance against transaction laundering and punishing firms that fail to address the threat.
-As a financial services business, if you’re not familiar with the risks that transaction laundering presents, it’s time to ensure your AML program is prepared…
+As a financial services business, if you’re not familiar with the risks, it’s time to ensure your AML program is prepared…

 What Is Transaction Laundering?